 East Central College attempts to maintain a latex and allergen safe environment.
-It is NOT possible to assure latex-free or other allergen-free environments in either the lab or clinical settings.
+It is NOT possible to ensure latex-free or other allergen-free environments in either the lab or clinical settings.
 Any student with an allergy; latex or other, must notify the clinical lab instructor prior to entering the lab or clinical setting.
 It is the student's responsibility to avoid causative allergens or latex whenever possible and to take the appropriate measures should an allergic reaction occur

-EAST CENTRAL COLLEGE

-ALLIED HEALTH PROGRAMS IMMUNIZATION REQUIREMENT POLICY
+EAST CENTRAL COLLEGE ALLIED HEALTH PROGRAMS IMMUNIZATION REQUIREMENT POLICY

-A. Students in the EMS Program are required to show proof of immunity to measles, rubella, and varicella-zoster (chickenpox).
+A. Students in the Nursing and Allied Health Programs are required to show proof of immunity to measles, rubella, and varicella-zoster (chickenpox).